MilanMasek/.config/README.md

-# Local userspace .config directory
+# Userspace .config directory of various tools
 Tools configuration for easier backup and restore purposes

 ## Powerline Bash prompt on two lines